dart-lang/language/working/4200-metaobjects/feature-specification.md

 *Note that this is not a breaking change because every member access on a type variable is a compile-time error in current Dart.*

+Consider a member access whose receiver is a possibly qualified identifier that denotes a class, mixin, mixin class, or enum declaration _D_ (e.g., `C.foo()` or `prefix.C.foo()`).
+If the accessed member is not declared as a static member or constructor in _D_ then the member access is treated as the same member access where the receiver is parenthesized (`(C).foo()` respectively `(prefix.C).foo()`).

+*This implies that a member of the statically implemented or extended interface which isn't shadowed by a static member or a constructor can be invoked as if it had been a static member or a constructor of D itself.
+You could say that the static member or constructor is added to D in a way that resembles the addition of extension instance members to an object.*

+A member access whose receiver is a parameterized type (e.g., `prefix.C<T>.foo()`) is treated as the same member access where the receiver is parenthesized (`(prefix.C<T>).foo()`).

+*This means that members in the interface of the metaobject class can be invoked as if they were static members or constructors, but passing actual type arguments.
+Thoese type arguments are available to the members of the metaobject, so we could say that this introduces "static members that have access to the type parameters or the enclosing class".*

 #### Deriving the Metaobject Class

 Assume that _D_ is a class declaration named `C` which declares the formal